Planned Giving Marketing and the Novel Coronavirus

 This crisis will pass and when it does legacies will still need to be created.
 Donors may stop giving for a while, but don’t stop educating and informing them of the benefits planned giving may bring to them and your institution.
-If anything, there is an argument to be made that you should increase your planned giving marketing now to make up for the events and meetings you forgo due to COVID-19.
+If anything, you should increase your communications to make up for the events and meetings you forgo due to COVID-19.

-Lastly, as to messaging, it can be dangerous to change your message to include reference to the COVID-19 virus.
-The news cycle has been dominated by discussion and speculation about what is next, and donors don’t want to read about it in your marketing unless your organization's mission includes addressing a specific aspect of the COVID-19 pandemic.
+Lastly, as to messaging, be cautious about changing your message too much in reference to the COVID-19 virus.
+It is important to acknowledge the context of the pandemic - if you don't, readers may get stuck wondering why you are ignoring it - but the news cycle has been dominated by discussion and speculation about what is next, and donors don’t want to read details about it in your marketing unless your organization's mission includes addressing a specific aspect of the COVID-19 pandemic.
 There is so much uncertainty and anxiety about the virus that mentioning it may overwhelm your planned giving message, or worse, it may be seen as cynical.
 You also don’t want to be perceived as trying to profit from a crisis.

 A Final Note

 The COVID-19 situation is very fluid.
 New information and guidelines are being posted by the CDC on a regular basis.
 Please check with them often.
-Depending on how the COVID-19 situation proceeds, PG Calc may soon have more (or perhaps all) of our staff working remotely, but we will continue to offer all of our software and services and would be very pleased to help you be successful with your planned giving marketing no matter what happens in the coming weeks and months.
+At present, PG Calc has our full staff working remotely, but we will continue to offer all of our software and services and would be very pleased to help you be successful with your planned giving marketing no matter what happens in the coming weeks and months.

 To learn more about PG Calc's Marketing Services, click the button below to download our brochure!